This post contains affiliate links.

 Manifesto!: The Art Movements Game Cards (Lauren Tamaki)

-The Manifesto!Opens in a new tab. game contains:
+The Manifesto! game contains:

-• 52 cards, each featuring an iconic 20th-century artist.
+- 52 cards, each featuring an iconic 20th-century artist.
 The artists are grouped into 8 art movements (Dada, Cubism, YBAs, Surrealism, New York graffiti, Pop art, Constructivism, Feminist Art).

-• A booklet that relates the biographies of each artist.
+- A booklet that relates the biographies of each artist.

 Players can play “Go Fish” and “Happy Families” using these cards, the families being the art movements.